Little Buddha: Casting

 Three Tibetan incarnate high lamas, also known as tulkus or rinpoche, have roles in the film.
-"I wanted the real thing," said Mr. Bertolucci.
+"I wanted the real thing," said Bertolucci.
 The Venerable Khyongla Rato Rinpoche plays the part of the Abbot of the monastery in Bhutan.
 Dzongsar Jamyang Khyentse Rinpoche appears near the end of the film, when Lama Norbu is shown meditating overnight, and as a consultant, supervised every gesture and ritual performed by Tibetan monks.
 Sogyal Rinpoche appears in the earlier segments in the role of Khenpo Tenzin.
 In a later documentary about Khyentse Rinpoche entitled Words of my Perfect Teacher, his role in the film is discussed along with a short interview with Bertolucci.

 Filming

 The Buddha flashback scenes of Little Buddha were photographed in 65 mm Todd-AO by cinematographer Vittorio Storaro.
 The rest of the film was filmed in 35 mm anamorphic Technovision.

 Jeremy Thomas later remembered making the film:

 Thomas formed a bond with the Bhutanese Tibetan Buddhist Lama Dzongsar Jamyang Khyentse Rinpoche who was an advisor on the film, and went on to help him make several other films such as The Cup (1999) and Travelers and Magicians (2003).

-In addition to Kathmandu, another prominent Nepalese location used in the film was the city of Bhaktapur.
+In addition to Kathmandu, other prominent Nepalese locations used in the film are the cities of Bhaktapur and Patan.
+Some scenes were filmed in and around Rinpung Dzong.